Luzifix/lidarr-youtube-downloader/README.md

-# lidarr-youtube-downloader
+# lidarr-youtube-music-downloader

-Look for missing tracks in your lidarr library and download them from youtube.
+Look for missing tracks in your lidarr library and download them from youtube music.

 # Docker Usage